 What should I consider before applying for a leave?

 Before applying for a leave, a student should carefully review her degree requirements with her major advisor, the chair of her major department, the registrar, and her class dean/advisor.
 Most, if not all, of her College requirements--distribution, foreign language, multicultural perspectives, and physical education--should be completed.
-A student's major and minor requirements should be well underway before senior year.
+A student's major requirements should be well underway before senior year.

 What is the application process?